elshobokshy/ProjectCarRacing/README.md

 3) Run the game normally using the command : ./carRacing<br />
 PS: You don't need to compile one more time after editing the map, just once at the start is good enough.<br />
 ## What's needed to run the game
-The sfml library in furnished only for windows version.<br/>
+The sfml library in provided only for windows version.<br/>
 Therefore, you'll need to install it.<br/>
 On debian systems : sudo apt-get install libsfml-dev<br/>
 On other systems, it will much likely be something similar.